pixelpicosean/voltar/README.md

 Create scenes, and save them into the `assets/scene` folder

 Run `node tscn/main.js` to convert project settings and scenes to `JSON` file, and then import these files or preload them as assets in your code.
 (in VSCode you can press `F5`, and find configs in Jetbrains IDEs)

 ### Supported Godot features

+Most 2D features and basic 3D support (no 3D physics and particles yet).
+Custom shader supported in a level (may not work with complex shaders right now).

 - [x] screen stretch mode/aspect
 - [x] `CanvasLayer`